Burgher arms: France

-Bourgeois arms used to be common in France, but they disappeared in the French Revolution, which was hostile to heraldry.
-In the end of the 17th century, an attempt was made to list all arms in Armorial général as a device to increase tax revenue.
+Burgher arms[fr] were common in France prior to the French Revolution, which was hostile to heraldry.
+At the end of the 17th century, an attempt was made to list all arms in an armorial in order to increase tax revenue.
 When the attempt failed, in order to force people to pay tax, arms were given to many burghers who had never had them.
 These arms were never used by their recipients.
 In France burgher arms are not supposed to have a helmet.